MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-report-themes.md

 ![Import theme](media/desktop-report-themes/report-themes_3.png)

 A window appears that lets you browse to the location of the JSON theme file.
-Power BI Desktop looks for JSON files.
-JSON is the Power BI Report Theme File type.
+Power BI Desktop looks for JSON files because JSON is the Power BI Report Theme File type.
 In the following image, a handful of holiday theme files are available.
-We'll choose a holiday theme that happens in March.
+We'll choose a holiday theme for March.

 ![Holiday theme](media/desktop-report-themes/report-themes_4.png)